 Preparation for Careers in Today's World of Practice

 The Wright State School of Professional Psychology (SOPP) has the resources, programs, and curricula to meet these needs, including:

 Our training in multiprofessional health care provides students opportunities for learning to collaborate with members of other health professions in multiprofessional health care.
-Efforts are under way to develop collaborative training experiences at the Counseling and Wellness Services, one of the school's two in-house training facilities, housed in an ambulatory health care center on the university campus.
+Many of our clinical placements offer students opportunities to work with staff from other professions.

 Applied Research, Program Development, and Program Evaluation